hapramp/1Rramp-Android/README.md

 related to your account should not be pushed/commited along with codes.
 We are not liable for your accout`s security breach if done via code of this repository.

-We store `Private Posting key` on users device to provide seamless experience while postig a blog or commenting etc.
+We do not store `Private Posting key` on users device.
-Our servers donot store this key neither you should try to upload this key anywhere.
+Our servers do not store this key neither you should try to upload this key anywhere.

 ### Features
- - **Login:** Users can Login using the Private Posting Key of their respective Steem (https://steemit.com) accounts.
+ - **Login:** Users can Login using [SteemConnect](https://steemconnect.com).
  - **Communities:** Select the communities of your interest from the 9 pre-defined communities: Art, Dance, Design, Dramatics, Fashion, Literature, Music, Photography, and Travel.
  - **Feed:**  User feed will be generated based on their preference of the communities.
  - **Content Filter:** Users can switch between the specific community to receive filtered content.